psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 ### Other Responses to the Query of October, 1895

-Several other answers also appeared in the same issue of *Notes & Queries* (Vol 9 Iss 215 ; 8th.
+Several other answers also appeared in the same issue of *Notes & Queries* (Vol 9 Iss 215; 8th.
 S. ix).
 The first makes a general comment regarding the supposed transferrance of various personal charactersistics from the deceased following their death:

 > The two customs mentioned under the above heading are, in reality, quite reconcilable.
 According to a widely disseminated folk-belief, when a man dies his essential principles, moral or otherwise, may be taken over by some one else, the matter being managed in various ways in different parts of the world.
 Thus, among certain savage peoples a successful warrior banquets on the body of the enemy he has killed, in order to absorb his bravery and his other enviable characteristics.
 It is said that in ancient Mexico the captor was under obligation to offer up his captive at one of the solemn sacrificial feasts— an important reason for the custom being, probably, that the prisoner's virtues as a man should be transmitted to the conqueror, though, from another point of view, no doubt the unfortunate sufferer was an earthly representative of the god to whom he was sacrificed.
 >
-> In most cases where transference of moral or vital powers is supposed to take place, the recipient is thought to benefit ; but this is not a necessary part of the belief.
+> In most cases where transference of moral or vital powers is supposed to take place, the recipient is thought to benefit; but this is not a necessary part of the belief.
 He may occupy the place of a scapegoat, as does the Welsh sin-eater, and take upon himself all responsibility for the misdeeds of the deceased, although he more usually appropriates the good qualities of the dead.
 The idea of freeing the defunct from his imperfections can scarcely be so ancient as the more selfish notion of seizing his virtues.
 It would seem to be an outgrowth from the more egotistical belief, aided to some degree in development by the influence of religious or quasi-religious environment.
 >
 > M. P.